Become a Volunteer Tutor

 If you would like a tutor for yourself or know someone who needs one, please visit our Adult Literacy page

-Literacy Volunteers of the Pollard Memorial Library is an affiliate of Literacy Volunteers of Massachusetts
+Literacy Volunteers of Massachusetts at the Pollard Memorial Library is an affiliate of Literacy Volunteers of Massachusetts